Prince0827/DSA-Documentation/README.md

    - for Data Manipulation and Transformation
    - for adding Calculated Columns and data quality
 3. Pivot Table
-   - for the Analysis and interpretation of data
+   - for the Analysis
+   - for Data Modelling
+   - Data Interpretation
 4. Dashboard
-   - for report and visual
+   - for presentation and visual
-5. Power BI
-   - For Data modelling
-   - for Data Analysis
-   - for Advanced reporting
+   - Business report and intelligence

 ### Data Cleaning and Preparation

-At the initial phase of the Data cleaning and preparations, we perform the following actions
+At the initial phase of the Data cleaning and preparation, we perform the following actions
 1. Data quality and integrity
 2. Handling missing variables
 3. Data cleaning and formatting